com-480-data-visualization/com-480-project-artemis/README.md

 4. (optional - if time) Improve our NLP algorithm, to make the links between lyrics and events more coherent / accurate / meaningful.
 5. (optional - if time) Enable users to submit their own written text, and show them the link between their text and our events.
+6. (optional - if time) Develop another page, that would be more semantic / meaning oriented, rather than time.
+This page would enable the user to visualize semantic links such as embeddings in 2D between Lyrics and events.
+This way we could for example clusterize texts, and show where the text given by the user positions itself compared to the Events, Lyrics and Clusters.

 ## Milestone 3 (Thursday 28th May, 5pm)